-We are delighted to introduce Valentina and Olena.
+Meet Valentina and Olena.
 Originally from Ukraine, Olena is a client in our Women’s Cancer Program who is monolingual Russian-speaking.
 Valentina, who was born and raised in the Republic of Moldova, is Olena’s Peer Support Volunteer.
 Matched since 2018, they share similar experiences as immigrants from the former Soviet Union and communicate in Russian.
-Having conversations and sharing perspectives came easy for them, and they established trust quickly.
+Conversations and sharing perspectives came easy for them, and they quickly established trust.

 “She could be my mother,” says Valentina of Olena.
 “We share a culture, have a deep connection and are a good match.”
 The pair speak highly of each other and their relationship.
 They talk on the phone weekly, meet up for walks, and try different restaurants for lunch.
 Sometimes Valentina stops by on her way home from work and helps translate legal documents.
 “The best part of our relationship is when she calls and cheers me up,” says Olena.

 Olena agrees that the client/volunteer connection needs to be strong.
 She advises volunteers to be patient, listen, and get to know their clients.
 She feels that although a volunteer aims to do well, they must be compatible with their match to achieve a deeper relationship.